georgjz/motorola-68k-assembly/README.md

 ## Known Issues / Bugs

+### VASM

+- The assembler directives from the m68k CPU modules are missing

 If you find a bug or error, please submit an [issue][iss] to this repository.
 A screenshot and informations about your system (OS, VS code version) will help a lot.

 ## Release Notes